 - to work within the acceptable standards for experimental animal care and use

 The CCAC program is based on scientific peer review, policy making, and responsibility at the institutional level, and they monitor compliance through their assessment program.
 Yukon University holds the CCAC Certificate of Good Animal Practice, indicating that it is in compliance with these national standards set by the CCAC.
 For projects funded by NSERC, SSHRC and CIHR, the University also complies with the conditions of the Agreement on the Administration of Agency Grants and Awards by Research Institutions.

 Yukon University is currently certified by the Canadian Council on Animal Care as being in accordance with standards of GAP - Good Animal Practice®.

-All research and teaching activities involving animals requires ACC approval prior to the start of research as per University policy.
+All research and teaching activities involving animals requires YukonU ACC approval prior to the starting the activity as per University policy.

 - any animal use in teaching, testing or research begins

 - the release of funds (in the case of funded research)

 - any animals are acquired, held or used